Restoring Western Montana Forests

 Creating healthier forests for a brighter future.

 Travelling through the Western U.S. you could easily get the impression that densely packed forests, the sort you can barely move through without a trail, is a normal condition.
-But that’s not always the case.
-It isn’t in most of the forests that rise from the valleys of Western Montana – forests historically dominated by ponderosa pine and Douglas-fir.
+But that’s not the case in most of the forests that rise from the valleys of Western Montana.
 These dense forests are largely the result of more than a century of humans trying to extinguish all forest fires.
-In the last several decades, scientists have found that periodic, low-severity fire is a natural and healthy part of these forest systems.
 Ironically, these overgrown conditions make the forests more susceptible to bigger, very damaging fires.
-It can also limit the forest’s ability to absorb and store carbon in long-lived trees, which helps reduce some of the greenhouse gas that causes climate change.

-In Western Montana, The Nature Conservancy is working to restore forests to a more natural condition; one that reduces the risk of catastrophic wildfire damage to forests and homes and provides cost-effective natural climate solutions by encouraging the long-term absorption and storage of carbon.
+In Western Montana, The Nature Conservancy is restoring forests to a more natural condition; one that reduces the risk of catastrophic wildfire damage to forests and homes and helps fight climate change.

 Many Montana forests evolved with fire.
 Regular, natural blazes kept forests healthy in various ways.
 In moister forests of fir and larch, fires were of mixture of high and low severity, creating a patchy forest pattern.
 That mix of more open and denser forests kept fires from clearing huge swaths of forest in one big blaze.